 Contact a Grand Forks Estate Planning Attorneys

 Please join us for an upcoming FREE seminar.
-If you have additional questions or concerns about reviewing and revising your estate plan as you age, contactthe Grand Forks estate planning attorneys at German Law Group by calling 701-738-0060 to schedule an appointment.
+If you have additional questions or concerns about reviewing and revising your estate plan as you age, contactthe Grand Forks estate planning attorneys at German Law by calling 701-738-0060 to schedule an appointment.